telescopeuser/Prod_WNV/README.md

 ![png](ref/output_86_1.png)

-### Benchmark of Kaggle public leaderboard progress for top 2 teams
+### Benchmark of Kaggle progressive public leaderboard
 Using Kaggle's 30% of actual reserved test data, top 1 & 2 team started from AUC=0.7+, progressing to 0.88+.
 Leaderboard feedback is expected to have contributed to a few 'jumps'.

 <img align="left" src='./ref/LB-progress.png' width=100%>